Nina-Mainusch/ADA_website/index.md

 <h2>The temporal dimension</h2>
-Transition to temporal dimension

-2. How often do users visit each other?
+Next to the spatial dimension, there is the whole temporal aspect of friendship.
+When do people visit each other?
+And how often?
 Does it depend on whether they live in a city or not or on the season of the year?
+We will start do dive into it by inspecting how often users visit each other.
+Remember, the period where the data was collected is between April 2008 and October 2010, so we will inspect how often users visited each other in this period.

 **US citizens**

 **Non-US citizens**